orchetect/OTCore/README.md

    `@_implementationOnly` prevents the methods and properties in `OTCoreTesting` from being exported to the consumer of your SPM package.

-3. In your XCTest case files, where applicable:
+3. In your test target source files using XCTest, where applicable:

    ```swift
    import OTCoreTestingXCTest